Jacoo-Zhao/BrainStack/README.md

 | Sampling Rate   | 1000 Hz               |

-> 📌 *Due to ethics restrictions, anonymized EEG recordings will be released upon request after publication.*
+> 📌 *Due to ethics restrictions, the current public release includes 10 subjects.
+Access to the remaining anonymized recordings is available upon request, subject to approval.*

 ---